pallavipriya4321/Form/README.md

 <br>
 <img src="https://github.com/pallavipriya4321/Form/blob/main/images/4.png">

-## I hope you like it, And I have done everything that u were expecting of.
+## I hope you like it, And I have done everything that you were expecting of.
 Thanks for the opportunity.